Want to buy?

 Shared ownership

-If outright purchase is not an option for you, this scheme offers an alternative to renting.
+If outright purchase is not an option, this scheme offers an alternative to renting.
 You can buy an initial share in a new home that you can afford, helping you into home ownership in manageable stages.

 The Housing Association or Registered Provider will offer initial shares usually between 10% - 75% of the full purchase price.
 You pay a subsidised rent on the remaining share that the Housing Association or Registered Provider still own.
 The combined monthly cost of mortgage and rent will normally be less than if you were purchasing the property outright.